-Randall died the next year on August 31, 1978 at the age of seventy-four, in Amarillo, Texas.
+Randall died the next year on August 31, 1978 at the age of 74, in Amarillo, Texas.

-She was preceded in death by her five older brothers, Bert, Jake, Peter, Arthur, and most recently, Earl, who died in 1984 and who was a loved and well-known citizen of Waukesha.
+She was preceded in death by her five older brothers, Bert, Jake, Peter, Arthur (died at age two before Elizabeth was born), and most recently, Earl, who died in 1984 and who was a loved and well-known citizen of Waukesha.